buggcy/hrm-client-v2/README.md

    nvm install 20 && nvm use 20
    ```

-   This command installs and switches to the Node.js version specified in the `.nvmrc` file located in the project's root directory
+   This command installs and switches to the Node.js version specified in the `.nvmrc` file located in the project's root directory.

 2. **Install project dependencies:**